Ronald Novack (Colonel, U.S. Army, Ret.)

 Originally from Bosnia, Tihic holds an MBA from the Whitman School, a Master’s degree in Neuroscience from SU’s L.C.
 Smith College of Engineering and Computer Science and a Bachelor’s degree in Mathematics from The College of Arts and Sciences.
 He is currently pursuing a Ph.D. at SU’s School of Education, concentrating his research on inclusive entrepreneurship within the disability studies program.

 Originally from Northern New York, Pyland first came to Syracuse to complete her undergraduate degree at Syracuse University.
 She received her Bachelor of Arts degree in History at Syracuse University’s College of Arts and Sciences.
 While at Syracuse University, Pyland participated in the Army ROTC program and commissioned from the program upon graduation in 2012.
-As a 1st Lieutenant in the U.S. Army Reserves, she currently serves as a Disbursing Officer in the 374th Financial Management Support Unit in New Cumberland, PA.
+Pyland currently serves as a First Lieutenant in the U.S. Army Reserve.

 Assistant Director, Veteran & Military Family Career Services (email@example.com)